parsaeisa/Notes/Software engineering/Non-technical/managing.md

 A manager's concerns :
 * Team non-financial resources (technical level, energy & time)
+* Technical probelms (the scale is related to the manager's level):
     * Testing services
     * Request loads

 A technical managers should know the design in the whole system.
 After identifying this, they can give ideas for improvements.
 In this matter, a technical manager should be dominant on software design.
 So keep mind in (this link)[https://github.com/parsaeisa/Notes/tree/main/Software%20engineering/Architecture].